wjia26/wjia26.github.io/_projects/2020-01-04-spotify-api-analysis.markdown

 ## Analysis:
 ### Taking a look at the [Tracks Analysis Dashboard](https://public.tableau.com/profile/william8331#!/vizhome/SpotifyMyTracks/TopTracks)
+This Dashboard is fully interactive and contextual filters can be applied by clicking on each different dimensions on each graph.
+For Example if you want to see what the Features are for all my top Rap Tracks are you can click on the rap segment in the Top Genre Viz.
+This will apply a filter to the rest of the components on this dashboard.

 It seems like my Genre's are sort of all over the shop.
 The main suspects are Classical,Rap,hip-hop and k-pop.
-It really surprises me that there are so many k-pop tracks in my Long Term favourites.
-I guess alot of the tracks are pretty addictive to listen to over and over again.
+It really surprises me that there are so many K-pop tracks in my Long Term favourites.
+Damn BTS and their catchy tracks...

-The Average Track Popularity score of 42.2 makes sense because I'm not really a mainstream music ~pleb~ listener.
-For reference most of Kanye's stuff hovers around 85 Popularity.
+The Average Track Popularity score of 42.2 makes sense because I'm not really a mainstream music ~~pleb~~ listener.
+For reference, most of Kanye's stuff hovers around the 85 Popularity mark.

 I've also seen some pretty interesting stuff around my Classical Genre listening habits.
-Valence scores seem to be pretty low.
-It seems that I really like depressing russian music and concertos played in the minor key.
-I also feel like Spotify too accurate when it comes to classical music.
-For example: Shouldn't the Average Acousticness basically be near 1?
-And there are some classical tracks do have pretty high energy but still get classified as low energy.
-Again Spotify's definition of certain features are quite broad.
+Valence (which is Spotify's score for whether a track has sad/angry/depressed or happy/lively qualities) scores seem to be pretty low.
+It seems that I really like depressing Russian Classical music and concertos played in the minor key.

+I also feel like Spotify isn't too accurate when it comes to classical music.
+For example: There are some tracks which I know have pretty high energy but still get classified as low energy.
+Most of the Paganini concertos are pretty lit but according to Spotify are lethargic and have the same energy as some of the chill-hop music I listen to in the background whilst I work.
+I think they probably need to step up their game in the Classical Music classification department.

+I mean just look at this dude shred one of my faves: The Tartini Sonata by Paganini (According to Spotify it has a **0.23** Energy score...)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/orWePX13N3M?start=661" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Let's deep-dive on the numbers:
+{% include image.html url="/assets/projects/SpotifyAPIAnalysis/PaganiniIsLowEnergy.JPG" description="Surely Violin is an instrument..." %}

+Sometimes however, Spotify gets it pretty spot on.
+Like for example I listen to this Artist called [Nitro-Fun](https://www.youtube.com/watch?v=mdaCDsN1FJ0) (sort of like 8-bit/Electronic music) and Spotify has classified his tracks to have the highest energy amongst all my top tracks - which I had a sneaking suspicion would be the case.

-The most popular Key Signature seems to be G. Which makes sense, because most pop songs use this listener friendly key signature.
+The most popular Key Signature seems to be G. Which makes sense, because most songs use this listener friendly key signature.

 ### Taking a look at the [Comparison Analysis Dashboard](https://public.tableau.com/profile/william8331#!/vizhome/SpotifyMyTracks/TopTracksDiffAnalysis)
 In this dashboard I decided to see how my listening habits change as the time range get's larger.
-I use the Short Term Time Range as a base.
+I use the Short Term Time Range as a base and calculate the relative difference from that and the Medium/Long Time Range Statistics.
+For example, in the Top Genres Difference Viz: Medium Term shows -15 in Classical.
+This means that relative to the Short Term Count, my Medium Term Top Tracks contained 15 less Classical Tracks than my Short Term Top Tracks.

+This makes it much easier to see delta's between time ranges - as opposed to flicking through the filters in the first dashboard and trying to remember the values each time.

-You can definitely see I've been listening to much more classical nowadays.
+You can definitely see I've been listening to more classical music in the short term and my affinity for all things Hallyu-Wave has sort of died down.
+This has had an increasing affect on the overall Acousticness/Instrumentalness and a decreasing effect on the Tempo of the music I listen to.

+Coincidentally I actually have been feeling alot more mellow in these past few weeks and my abilty to concentrate on tasks that matter has improved a tad.
+Perhaps it's all the Mendellsohn I've been listening to.

+## Moving Forward
+It would be interesting to see the how these feature-metrics for my top tracks change over time.
+This would probably involve writing up some sort of scheduled job every couple of days to see how my behaviour changes.
+Using AWS Lambda + S3 could be a cheap way to go about doing this.

+In addition, I could probably do some cluster analysis and map out each track on a 2D-plane and see how it plays out over time.

 <!--
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.